pachyderm/docs/content/latest/how-tos/s3-gateway-operations/delete-bucket.md

 seriesPart:
 ---

-You can call the **delete an empty S3 bucket** command on your S3 client to delete a Pachyderm repository.
+You can call the **delete an empty S3 bucket** command on your S3 client to delete a MLDM repository.
 For example, let's delete the the repo `foo` in project `bar`.

 {{<stack type="wizard" >}}